Skip to content

 About the Series

-The Office of the Youth Protection Coordinator’s 2025-26 Youth Protection Convenings offer UW faculty and staff educational opportunities to deepen knowledge and strengthen practices that promote youth safety and well-being.
-The full series features the following virtual sessions, along with seasonal in-person social gatherings at UW Seattle.
+The Office of Youth Protection’s 2025-26 Youth Protection Convenings offer UW faculty, staff, and academic personnel educational opportunities to deepen knowledge and strengthen practices that promote youth safety and well-being.

 Sign up now for the full series or select the sessions most relevant to you.